 Types of Vehicles That Come With Side Entry Ramp Options

 Whether you want a minivan or something a little more compact, there is a side entry option for you.
 Consider the Toyota Sienna, a classic minivan model that can accommodate a side entry ramp.

 These are the top advantages of choosing a side entry wheelchair accessible vehicle:

-- Driver’s seat positioning: Side entry vehicles allow for wheelchair users to easily position themselves in the driver’s seat, either in their chair or with a simple seat transfer.
+- Driver’s seat positioning: Side entry vehicles allow for wheelchair users to easily position themselves in the driver’s seat, either in their chair or with a simple seat transfer (also available on rear entry vans and SUVs).
 This can leave room for more passengers, even another wheelchair user.
 This is a high priority for people who want to be able to drive themselves.

 Specific Needs a Side Entry Wheelchair Vehicle Meets

 Side entry wheelchair accessible vehicles are best if you need:

 - To drive yourself: If you plan to drive from your wheelchair, you will need a side entry vehicle.
 You cannot drive from a wheelchair in a rear entry wheelchair accessible vehicle, though power transfer seats are available (and for some, preferable) in both vans and SUVs.
 For people who have a range of mobility and want the independence of driving themselves, consider a rear-entry conversion with power transfer seat.
 Curbside parking also makes it easier to disembark in high-traffic areas, which is helpful if you are driving solo.
 Not all side entry vehicles are designed to accommodate drivers who are in a wheelchair.
 Be sure to check the configuration of the vehicle you are considering.